 The CCC SafetyNet folder, "_CCC SafetyNet" is excluded by a global filter.
 See the Frequently asked questions about the Carbon Copy Cloner SafetyNet section of the documentation to learn how to restore items from that folder.

 Additionally, CCC will exclude and protect system folders if you select the startup disk or a non-HFS+/APFS formatted volume as the destination.
+On macOS Catalina and later, CCC will also exclude system files if you select a destination volume that is in the same APFS container as the current startup disk.
 If you would like to restore a specific item, such as the contents of /Library/Application Support, this protection can be avoided by choosing a specific folder at the source and destination via the Choose a folder options in the Source and Destination selectors.
 With great power comes great responsibility — take care to avoid overwriting your system files.